Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection

-It is interesting to compare these numerical stability results and their rigorous justification detailed below complement the theoretical development of rigorous ergodic theorems for stochastically forced Navier-Stokes equations, and related systems.
-For example, \cite{hairer2006,hairer2008} have established that for periodic 2-dimensional Navier-Stokes equations with bulk stochastic forcing, the system possesses a unique ergodic invariant measure provided the stochastically forced modes satisfy a modest geometric constraint.
-Moreover, these results have been extended to stochastic Boussinesq equations by the authors with various boundary conditions and parameter constraints (\cite{FoGlRiTh2015,FoGlRi2015,FoGlRiWh2016}).
-In these contexts, the unique invariant measure is almost surely globally attractive in a statistical sense, but when stochastic forcing is ``more degenerate'', that is, when the noise is horizontally stratified then the long-time stability of statistics is much less clear when the Rayleigh number is large.
+The numerical stability results and their rigorous justification detailed below complement the theoretical development of rigorous ergodic theorems for stochastically forced Navier-Stokes equations, and related systems.
+For example, \cite{hairer2006,hairer2008} have established that the periodic 2-dimensional Navier-Stokes equations with a bulk stochastic forcing possesses a unique ergodic invariant measure provided the stochastically forced modes satisfy a modest geometric constraint.
+These results have been extended to the stochastic Boussinesq equations by the authors with various boundary conditions and parameter constraints (\cite{FoGlRiTh2015,FoGlRi2015,FoGlRiWh2016}).
+In these settings, the unique invariant measure is almost surely globally attractive in a statistical sense.
+In contrast when the stochastic forcing is ``more degenerate'', that is, when the noise is horizontally stratified then the long-time stability of statistics is much less clear when the Rayleigh number is large.
 A discussion of this setting is the main goal of the present manuscript.

 The starting point of the current investigation is the observation that, for certain classes of horizontally stratified volumetric forcing the system admits a dynamically inactive, conductive state $\tau(t,z)$.
 This conductive solution has an explicit form and admits Gaussian statistics whose mean and covariance are readily determined.
 Our primary goal in the following is to investigate the onset of convection as a bifurcation from this conductive state.

 Note that our setup thus contrasts from the approach to onset taken in \cite{SwHo1977,AhCrHoSa1981,MeAhCa1991,HoSw1992} as the latter setting lacks such clearly defined conduction states.
 Note furthermore that our investigations will mainly focus on fixed temperature boundary conditions with a no-slip velocity field, although comparison to the stress-free case will be made for completeness.